-In many homes, your hot water heater is either in the basement or in the garage.
+In many homes, your hot water heater is either in the basement or garage.
 Depending on your home’s layout, the garage may be the best option where to put it.

-Ambient temperatures, state or local building codes, and the overall look of your garage are just a few of the factors you should think about when deciding where to put your water heater.
+Ambient temperatures, state or local building codes, and the overall look of your garage are just a few factors you should consider when deciding where to put your water heater.

-Let’s look at some questions a homeowner should consider before installing a water heater in their garage.
+Let’s look at some questions a homeowner should consider before installing a garage water heater.

 Can Water Heaters Be Installed in a Garage?

 Yes, you can install your water heater in the garage.
 I have my hot water heater installed in my garage, actually.